Your guide to breast implants in Rancho Cucamonga

 Because they are made with highly cohesive silicone gel, shaped breast implants are form-stable, very durable, and have a low rate of rupture.
 Over time, anatomical breast implants will maintain their shape.

 We have found that women who have very little natural breast tissue benefit most from teardrop implants, which add shape and structure.

 Come by for a private consult to get the insider info

 Nothing can replace the value of talking with an experienced cosmetic surgeon, exploring your options, and getting to look and touch different breast implants (and even try them on for size!).
-Our superb surgeons, Dr. Haiavy, Dr. Tower, and Dr. Florin, would love to help you find the best fit for you during a private consultation.
+Our superb surgeons, Dr. Haiavy or Dr. Tower, would love to help you find the best fit for you during a private consultation.
 Contact us today to get started!